keebio/nyquist-case/README.md

 Here's case design files for the [Nyquist](https://keeb.io/collections/nyquist-parts).
 It's a sandwich-style case with cutouts at the back to accomodate the USB jack and the TRRS jack.

-There are two different designs included in this repository, one case with 9 screw holes around the exterior of the plate (`exterior-screws` directory), and one with 4 screw holes on the interior of the plate (i.e. all but one screw is hidden from view) (`interior-screws` directory).
+There are a few different designs included in this repository, one case with 9 screw holes around the exterior of the plate (`exterior-screws` directory), and one with 4 screw holes on the interior of the plate (i.e. all but one screw is hidden from view) (`interior-screws` directory).
+The latest design is the [Enclosed Case](enclosed-case/) in the `enclosed-case` directory.

 Exterior case pieces
 --------------------